OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 ## Elasticsearch Token-Filters

-As of version 2.1, [built-in](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) and custom token-filters are supported.
-You may update the Elasticsearch configurations to add new custom token-filters.
-For example, to add a new token filter called `english_stop`, you may add the following to the [appsettings.json](../../core/Configuration/README.md) file
+As of version 2.1, you can define custom [token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) in your Elasticsearch configuration.
+To add new custom token filters, update your Elasticsearch settings accordingly.

+For instance, to create a token filter named `english_stop`, you can include the following configuration in your `appsettings.json` file:

 ```json
 "OrchardCore_Elasticsearch": {